kickaha2019/articles/Diary/2015/Words/background.md

 and it would have have overpowered the text in front.

-So my next thought was to generate artifical landscapes in something like [Bryce](https://www.daz3d.com/bryce), perhaps in weirdly shaped worlds like something out of Philip Jos&eacute; Farmer.
+So my next thought was to generate artifical landscapes in something like *Bryce*, perhaps in weirdly shaped worlds like something out of Philip Jos&eacute; Farmer.
 I spent time on trying to use [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) to generate height maps.
 Again such a backdrop would have drowned